eudoxia0/eudoxia0.github.io/article/_posts/2025-02-03-the-nova-of-134-bce.md

 > The appearance in 134 B.C. of a new star in the Scorpion is said to have suggested to Hipparchus the construction of a new catalogue of the stars.

 But there are no fine-grained citations.
+Delambre and Tannery mention the _nouvelle étoile_ of Hipparchus, but neither one gives a date.
+The trail is cold.

 # Footnotes